optiones/optiones-github.io/Heroku-Deployment.md

 2. Specify app name (optional)
 3. Click 'Deploy for Free'

+## Update deployment

+First deployment to Heroku, after using the 'Deploy to Heroku' button:

+    git push -f heroku master:master

+For any subsequent updates, you can use the shorter:

+    git push heroku master

 ## Deploy from command line

 1. Make sure the [Heroku Toolbelt](https://toolbelt.heroku.com/) is installed